simontaen/Passions/Notes.md

 * Interactively pan between favorite artists and albums collection
 	* like on the home screen
-	* use a transparent page controle
+	* use a transparent page control

 # Todos.todo